patters-match/SC2KmacOS/README.md

 - In Terminal run `touch ~/Applications/SimCity\ 2000.app` so that Finder updates the icon.
 - Launch the game from the macOS LaunchPad, the window will default to full screen:
   ![Fullscreen main menu](images/windowsize.png)
-- In sc2kfix menu select Always skip introduction videos to clear the "Skipping in-flight movie" message each startup.
+- In sc2kfix menu select Always skip introduction videos to clear the 'Skipping in-flight movie' message each startup.
 - Now that the .app file is built, you no longer need Porting Kit.
 If you want to tweak settings later, you can launch `open ~/Applications/SimCity\ 2000.app/Contents/Wineskin.app` then navigate to Advanced.
 - Enjoy! 🏗️